charles-m-doan/distinction-space/contents/Distinction-Space Compared.md

 # Distinction-Space Compared
-## How This Ontology Differs from Wolfram, Tegmark, Barbour, and Spencer-Brown
+## How This Ontology Differs from Others

 This document contrasts a **distinction-first / Frame–Sieve–Mesh ontology** with several well-known frameworks: